 In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting (ASU 2016-09).
 ASU 2016-09 simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 ASU 2016-09 is effective for fiscal years, and interim periods within those annual periods, beginning after December 15, 2016 and allows for prospective, retrospective or modified retrospective adoption, depending on the area covered in the update, with early adoption permitted.
 The Company adopted ASU 2016-09 in the first quarter of fiscal 2018.
-The Company recorded total excess tax benefits of \$18.2 million in the six-month period ended May 5, 2018 from its share-based payments within income tax expense in its condensed consolidated statements of income.
+The Company recorded total excess tax benefits of \$24.2 million in the nine-month period ended August 4, 2018 from its share-based payments within income tax expense in its condensed consolidated statements of income.
 These excess tax benefits are presented within operating activities in the condensed consolidated statements of cash flows.
-The Company applied this change in presentation retrospectively and has adjusted the prior year presentation by removing the reclass of \$26.0 million of excess tax benefit-stock options from net cash provided by operating activities to net cash provided by financing activities.
+The Company applied this change in presentation retrospectively and has adjusted the prior year presentation by removing the reclass of \$30.2 million of excess tax benefit-stock options from net cash provided by operating activities to net cash provided by financing activities.
 The Company elected not to change its policy on accounting for forfeitures and continues to estimate forfeitures expected to occur to determine the amount of compensation cost to be recognized in each period.
-The adoption of ASU 2016-09 also changed the calculation of fully diluted shares outstanding for the three months ended February 3, 2018.
+The adoption of ASU 2016-09 also changed the calculation of fully diluted shares outstanding.
 The excess tax benefits have been excluded from the calculation of assumed proceeds in the Company's calculation of diluted weighted shares under the new standard.
-The Company's diluted weighted shares outstanding as of February 3, 2018 increased by approximately 1.0 million shares due to the adoption of the new standard.
+Upon adoption of the new standard, the Company's diluted weighted shares outstanding increased by approximately 1.0 million shares.